-A. Location selection
+2.1 Location selection

-There have been increasing research efforts in LS problem under various applications [1], [5], [10]-[16].
+There have been increasing research efforts in Ls problem under various applications [1, 10, 24-29, 31, 32, 36].
 Most of these studies assume that user's locations are static and only the most influential location is retrieved.
-Xia et al. [1] defined the influence of a location as the total weight of its reverse nearest neighbors (RNNS).
-Sun et al. [10] validated all clients and their corresponding BRNN sets and proposed three pruning techniques to tighten the search space.
-Yan et al. [11] further relaxed the criterion from NN facility to $(1 + \alpha) NN$, where α is a user-specified value.
-Wong et al. [12] studied a similar problem, called MaxBRkNN, in which all kNN facilities exhibit influence on objects.
-Zhou et al. [13] proposed MaxFirst to solve MaxBRkNN.
+Xia et al. [29] defined the influence of a location as the total weight of its reverse nearest neighbors (RNNS).
+Sun et al. [24] validated all clients and their corresponding BRNN sets and proposed three pruning techniques to tighten the search space.
+Yan et al. [31] further relaxed the criterion from NN facility to $(1 + \alpha) NN$, where α is a user-specified value.
+Wong et al. [27] studied a similar problem, called MaxBRkNN, in which all kNN facilities exhibit influence on objects.
+Zhou et al. [36] proposed MaxFirst to solve MaxBRkNN.
 The solution partitioned the space into quadrants iteratively and pruned the unpromising candidates using upper and lower bounds.
-Recently, Wang et al. [5] introduced a generalized LS problem called PRIME-LS, which utilizes mobility and probability factors.
+Gao et al. [7] aims to find mutual nearest neighbor of users and facilities, it focus on the nearest neighbor to provide services such as taking a taxi and so on.
+Our work only concerned about whether the candidate location can affect the user in order to select the most influential facility point.
+Chen et al. [3] aims to find the co-movement pattern to achieve trajectory compression and prediction of future motion trajectories, which is different from our work.
+Recently, Wang et al. [25] introduced a generalized LS problem called PRIME-LS, which utilizes mobility and probability factors.
 In this work, they presented a rule that uses cumulative probability for all positions along the moving object to judge the impact.
 As this rule is more relevant to real scenarios, we will adopt that rule to judge that whether a candidate location $c \in C$ impacts a moving object.